Fujifilm X-T200 vs Panasonic TZ90

 It is notable that the X-T200 has a hotshoe, while the TZ90 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The X-T200 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the TZ90 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the TZ90 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TZ90 was succeeded by the Panasonic TZ95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T200 and TZ90 can be found, respectively, in the Fujifilm X-T200 Manual (free pdf) or the online Panasonic TZ90 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T200 and the Panasonic TZ90?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.